Frequently Asked Questions:

 Q. We are interested in your dogs but hesitate buying a puppy online.
 Can we have someone we trust or a vet we know come to your house to take a look at your puppies?

 A. Yes, your vet, a representative from your family or a friend is welcome to come visit.
-We have also sold puppies to vets and been recommended by vets.
+We have also sold puppies to veterinarians and have been recommended by veterinarians.

 Q. What is the procedure for getting a puppy?

 Q. Do you offer any guarantee?

 A. Yes, the standard 10 day guarantee on general health, but a LIFETIME CONGENITAL HEALTH guarantee and we provide it in writing, along with a copy of the MN law.